Amma Darko

 Amma Darko (born 1956) is a Ghanaian novelist.
-She had won The Golden Baobab Prize for one of her novels.
+She won The Golden Baobab Prize for one of her novels.
 She has published seven novels in total.

 Life and writing

 She was born in Koforidua, Ghana, and grew up in Accra.
 She studied in Kumasi, where she received her diploma in 1980.
 Then she worked for the Science and Technology Center in Kumasi.
 During the 1980s, she lived and worked for some time in Germany.
 She has since returned to Accra.

 Her novels illustrate everyday life in Ghana.
 She also paints clear pictures of the exploitation of women through her works.
 Her first novel, Beyond the Horizon, was originally published in Germany.
 Her most recent novels, Faceless and Not without flowers, were published in Ghana.
 She also wrote The Housemaid.

 Her work has been discussed in Vincent O. Odamtten's book Broadening the Horizon: Critical Introductions to Amma Darko, in the 2001 doctoral thesis by Louise Allen Zak "Writing her way: a study of Ghanaian novelist Amma Darko", and in several academic journals.